Environmental migration? An overview of the literature: Introduction

-Therefore, we build a unique dataset that synthesizes the estimated coefficients of 96 empirical papers included in the sample concerning the effect of slow-onset (e.g. climate change) and fast-onset natural events (e.g. catastrophes) on different kinds of human mobility (international, domestic, and with a clear pro-urban directionality), accounting for main potential sources of heterogeneity (scope, level, unit and area of analysis, theoretical and empirical approaches, publication biases) and the outcome of the community detection operated in the previous step.
+Therefore, from the original 151 paper we build - through a replicable process of screening, eligibility, and inclusion of contribution based on PRISMA guideline (see Figure 1 in the next section) - a unique dataset that synthesises the estimated coefficients of 96 empirical papers released between 2003 and 2020, published in academic journals, working papers series, or unpublished studies, providing 3,904 point estimates of the effect of slow-onset events (e.g. climate change) and 2,065 point estimates of the effect of fast-onset natural events(e.g. catastro-phes) on different kinds of human mobility (international, domestic, and with a clear pro-urban directionality).
 Overall, the meta-analytic average effect estimates a small impact of slow- and rapid-onset variables on migration, however positive and significant.
+When the communities of papers are accounted for, however, a significant heterogeneity emerges among the four clusters of papers, giving rise to new evidence on the limits of a consensual effect of climatic shocks on permanent human displacement and the formation of club-like convergence of literature outcomes.

+This is not the first MA on environmental migration.
+Concerning previous published reviews \citep{hoffmann2020meta, Sedova_2020, beine_jeusette_2021, Hoffmann_2021} our article contributes and adds to the existing literature: (a) providing systematic research of the literature through main bibliographic databases, followed by a review and bibliometric analysis of all resulting papers; (b) building a citation-based network of contribu-tions, that allows identifying four separate clusters of papers; (c) applying MA methods on a much larger sample of both micro- and macro-level estimates of environmental factors (slow- and fast-onset events) as a driver of migration (international and internal, including urbanization).
+Moreover, our overview highlights the role of the interconnectivity of studies in driving some main findings of the environmental migration literature.

-When the communities of papers are accounted for, however, a significant heterogeneity emerges among the four clusters of papers, giving rise to new evidence on limits of a consensual effect of climatic shocks on permanent human displacement and the formation of club-like convergence of literature outcomes.\\ Section \ref{sec: review} offers a systematic review of the literature and gives a detailed description of the data collection process; Section \ref{sec: network} analyses the structural characteristic of the network of the bibliographically coupled papers; Section \ref{sec: meta} summarizes and discusses the results of the meta-analysis, finally, Section \ref{sec: conclusions} concludes and offers some possible future extensions of the analysis.
+Section \ref{sec: review} offers a systematic review of the literature and gives a detailed description of the data collection process; Section \ref{sec: network} analyses the structural characteristic of the network of the bibliographically coupled papers; Section \ref{sec: meta} summarizes and discusses the results of the MA, finally, Section \ref{sec: conclusions} concludes and offers some possible future extensions of the analysis.